Lionel-Lim/plantMonitor/README.md

 - Need to check light spectrum and trend.

-2. Often watering required but not in winter season.
+2. Watering required often but not in winter season.

 - Measuring Moisture level in the soil need a change.
+- Watering required when the top surface of the soil is dry.
+- In winter season, when the soil is generally dry

 3. Require adequate amount of  Humidity.